 Health: This is a malarial area.

-Communication: There is free Wi-Fi internet access in the main areas of the camp.
+Communication: There is free Wi-Fi internet access in the suites.